 Tokens commemorating the USS Arizona, Oklahoma, and Utah Memorials, as well as the Battleship Missouri, make terrific—and budget-friendly—keepsakes.
 They’re a simple, yet effective, memento of the time you spent at Pearl Harbor.

 Before embarking on a Pearl Harbor tour, it's a great idea to get some background about the December 7, 1941 attack.
 First-hand accounts are the best way to get a feel for the events of that fateful day and the war that followed, but the number of Pearl Harbor survivors is dwindling all the time.
 Fortunately, there are several excellent memoirs that let Pearl Harbor survivors tell their stories in their own words.
-Here's a look at some of them.
+Here's a look at some Pearl Harbor testimonies to read in preparation for your visit.

 Trapped at Pearl Harbor: Escape from Battleship Oklahoma